1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Building_a_Controller/README.md

 ### Scenario 4: Non-idealities and robustness

-This is an interesting scenario.
-It might seem like everything is coded and tuned perfectly, right?
-Well, now we need to add an integral component to the altitude controller, transitioning it from a PD to a PID controller.
+This is an interesting scenario, we need to add an integral component to the altitude controller, transitioning it from a PD to a PID controller.
 When I did this, everything stopped working correctly, and I had to re-tune the system, starting from scenario -1.
 Remember, patience is a virtue.
 Take your time and try again.
 If you find yourself getting frustrated, reach out to your peers for help—they might have valuable hints to share.

 ### Scenario 5: Tracking trajectories